Avaiga/taipy-doc/docs/manuals/core/config/job-config.md

     airflow_api_retry = "10:int"
     ```

-Airflow will try to check if the task is ready to be executed using PythonSensor, which will trigger every 20 seconds by default.
+Before executing a task, Airflow checks if its inputs are ready every 20 seconds by default.
 You can update the number of seconds between each check by:

 === "Python configuration"